SoNearSonar/ScpMessages/Documentation.md

 ```

 ## Item interaction tokens
-The following token is the only one that is in this config and it is for the ItemTossed, ItemDropped, ItemPickedUp, AmmoDropped, AmmoPickedUp messages within the item config:
+The following token work for specific messages within the item config:
 ```
-- %item | The item name that was thrown
+- %item | The item name that was thrown (ItemTossed, ItemDropped, ItemPickedUp, AmmoDropped, AmmoPickedUp)
+- %color | The color of the SCP-330 candy piece that was picked up (Scp330CandyPickedUpMessage)
 ```

 ## Map interaction tokens